-Stances of Faiths on LGBT Issues: Islam - Sunni and Shi’a
+Stances of Faiths on LGBTQ Issues: Islam - Sunni and Shi’a

 With over a billion followers, Islam is the second largest religion in the world, and noted for its diversity of culture and ethnicity.
 Founded by the prophet Muhammad (peace be upon him) in 622 CE, Islam is an Abrahamic religion that shares its roots with Judaism and Christianity and recognizes Abraham, Moses and Jesus as prophets.
 Its sacred texts are the Qur’an, and secondary sources are found in cultural practices such as Sunnah and less so in Hadith, which continue to be studied and interpreted by both scholars and the faithful.
 At the core of Islam is the Shahadah, a declaration of faith that states, "There is no god but God, and later adaptations added “and Muhammad is the messenger of God."
 The Shahadah is one of the Five Pillars of Islam that also include charitable giving, fasting, praying several times each day, and going on pilgrimage to Mecca, if economically feasible, at least once in a lifetime.